danielkuc/danielkuc/README.md

 # Hi there!:wave: I'm Dan.
 ### A self-taught software developer and aspiring backend developer.

-### Technologies I work with:
+##:wrench: What I work with:
-- My main expertise lies in Javascript and related front-end technologies: React, Html with CSS.
+- Backend development : C# / .Net
-- Bootstrap and styled-components for layout and styling.
+- Frontend development : Javascript / React
-- I've worked with PHP and Laravel, MVC architecture and API, and used Sass in a few projects.
+- Cloud : Azure
-- Used relational databases, I'm most familiar with MySql.
+- Databases: MySql / MongoDB

 ### What I'm learning next:
 - C#, .NET6, I'm currently building a project based on those technologies, which will be linked in my portfolio.